ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/docker-build-cloud/actions.md

 To try GitHub Actions with Docker Build Cloud, you need to add two files to your repository.

-First, add the Dockerfile from the previous section to top of the repository.
+First, add the Dockerfile from the previous section to the top of the repository.

 As a reminder, here is the file contents: